Doris Odlum: Medical career

 Odlum graduated as LRCP and MRCS in 1924, and soon after moved to Brighton to work alongside Helen Boyle at Lady Chichester Hospital, a psychiatric hospital for women.
 She was appointed an honorary consultant in 1926; she also worked at Camberwell House and Maudsley Hospital, both psychiatric institutes in London.
 After receiving a diploma in psychological medicine in 1927, she helped to establish a psychiatric department and a child guidance clinic at the Royal Victoria Hospital in Bournemouth in 1928.
 When she applied for a consultant position at the Royal Victoria Hospital, she was denied on the basis that a woman had never been hired as a consultant before.
 She moved to the West End Hospital for Nervous Diseases in London in 1937 as an honorary consultant, and she co-founded a psychiatric department for women at the Elizabeth Garrett Anderson Hospital.
 Her main interest was in children's and adolescent psychiatry.
 She helped to produce a report on child neglect and cruelty with the Magistrates' Association in 1956, and her many publications included Journey through Adolescence (1957), The Mind of your Child (1960), and Adolescence (1978).

 After joining the psychological medicine group of the British Medical Association as a founding member in 1937, Odlum served in the group for 45 years and chaired it between 1943 and 1946.
 She was elected vice president of the Medical Women's International Association in 1929 and 1950–54; vice president of the National Medical Women's Association in 1946–50; president of the Medical Women's Federation in 1950–52; and president of the European League for Mental Hygiene in 1953–56.
 She was a member of the Eugenics Education Society from 1931 to 1957.
 Odlum was made a fellow of the BMA in 1958, a foundation fellow of the Royal College of Psychiatrists in 1971, and an honorary fellow of St Hilda's College in 1980.
 Odlum was a Soroptimist and a member of SI Bournemouth.
+Odlum was interested in tennis, swimming, rowing, and golf.
+In 1916, she stroked the first women's eight race ever rowed.
+In 1919 she was reserve in the British National Fencing Championships.

 Later life

 Odlum retired 1955.
 She spent the last 37 years of her life with her partner, Zoe Jarret, an artist.
-She died of a heart attack in Bournemouth on 14 October 1985.
+She died of a heart attack at the age of 95 on 14 October 1985 in Bournemouth.